World stocks wobble on Fed announcements on Wednesday and geopolitical crisis in Ukraine

 This has pushed the yield on the 10-year US Treasury bond down four basis points to 1.72% ahead of the Federal Reserve’s monetary policy meeting.

 The Fed is expected to raise the interest rate several times to try to control inflation in the US, which has grown at its fastest level in the last 40 years.
-In fact Goldman Sachs predicted that there could be at least four hikes.
+In fact Goldman Sachs predicted that there might be at least four hikes.

 Against this backdrop, Investors have started to prepare for the tightening of monetary policies and have begun to divest from riskier assets.